-As of this posting the PD Nano is only available at Best Buy.
+As of this posting, the PD Nano is only available at Best Buy.
 It is also priced $3 higher than the similar III Nano.
-Which is interesting given the PD Nano has less functions (no QC compatibility).
+This is interesting given the PD Nano has fewer functions (no QC compatibility).
 But it is a solid fast charger for your phone you can get today at most Best Buy locations.

 The Anker PowerPort PD Nano is a great second charger (or first fast charger) for newer Apple, Samsung, and Google phones.
 As well as various tablets and the Nintendo Switch.
-Its USB-IF certification is a comfort for safety minded consumers.
-And it can be picked up at your nearest Best Buy for last minute needs.
+Its USB-IF certification is comfortable for safety-minded consumers.
+And it can be picked up at your nearest Best Buy for last-minute needs.
 You may not love the fixed prongs, but they do keep the size and weight down.